-The Western Skink and American Five-lined Lined Skink lizards with a have blue tails, and live in a large range within North America.
+The Western Skink and American Five-lined Lined Skink lizards have blue tails and live in a large range within North America.
 Western Skinks are mostly found in the Western United States, but they also inhabit areas in British Columbia.
 Five-lined skinks live in similar habitats but have a range covering most of the Eastern United States.

-Almost identical in appearance, the range of these species are helpful in identifying one from the other.
+Almost identical in appearance, the range of these species is helpful in identifying one from the other.

 States with Western Skinks: